some retards were less retarded than other retards in the short run

 Paterson appointed Gillibrand to her Senate seat more than a year ago when Hillary Rodham Clinton became secretary of state.

-― he often deploys multiple browsers and constantly replies to himself (velko), Tuesday, 2 March 2010 22:39 (nine years ago) link
+― he often deploys multiple browsers and constantly replies to himself (velko), Tuesday, 2 March 2010 22:39 (ten years ago) link

 jeezus, Richard Ravitch really IS the Lt Gov??? didn't a court throw that appointment out?? he's like 85 years old.